MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 When you use DirectQuery, composite models makes it possible to create a Power BI model (such as a single *.pbix* Power BI Desktop file) that does either or both of the following:

 * Combines data from one or more DirectQuery sources.
-* Combines data from DirectQuery sources and import data.
+* Combines data from DirectQuery sources and Import data.

 For example, by using composite models, you can build a model that combines sales data from an enterprise data warehouse with data on sales targets that is in a departmental SQL Server database, along with some data imported from a spreadsheet.
-A model that combines data from more than one DirectQuery source or that combines DirectQuery with imported data is referred to as a *composite model*.
+A model that combines data from more than one DirectQuery source or that combines DirectQuery with Import data is referred to as a *composite model*.

 > [!NOTE]
 > While composite models are in preview, it is not possible to publish composite models to the Power BI service.